-When it comes to your smile, most believe a broad smile is aesthetically desirable and more appealing.
-Looks aside, in terms of functionality, having a wide maxilla or palate (upper jaw bone) means that you are less likely to suffer from overcrowded teeth, jaw discomfort or have issues with sleep-disordered breathing.
+Have you ever heard of palatal expansion?
+Traditionally, most people believe a broad smile is aesthetically pleasing and more desirable.
+In terms of functionality, having a wide maxilla or palate (upper jaw bone) means that you are less likely to suffer from overcrowded teeth, jaw discomfort or issues with sleep-disordered breathing.
 For those who are suffering from a narrow palate, orthodontic treatment such as upper jaw or palatal expansion may be required.

 Types of Palate Expanders